 But what exactly does an industrial plumber do and how is what they do differently from what a residential plumber does?
 The fact is that while both types of plumbers deal with water systems, pipes, toilets, etc., there is quite a big difference in the levels of expertise between a residential and an industrial plumber.

 Industrial plumbing can be quite complex.
-Industrial plumbers often work in buildings that have multiple floors and dozens (or more) toilets and sinks.
+Industrial plumbers often work in buildings that have multiple floors and dozens (or more) toilets and sinks such as factories, power plants, industrial facilities, hospitals, and schools.
 Hundreds of people may be using the building every day or the building could be a factory that recycles its water or that requires specialized drainage systems.
 This means there is much more potential for surprises – and damage – than there is in residential buildings.

 Buildings such as factories, office buildings, etc. use a lot more water than your home does.
 As a result, these types of buildings need to have higher grade pipes, valves and fixtures to handle the usage.
 Think about your toilets at home – you probably aren’t flushing them hundreds of times a day – at least we hope you aren’t!
 But a toilet in an industrial building might be flushed that often – so it needs to be heavy duty.